tespechit/Creamy/README.md

 The sidebar at the left will get you access to the different sections of Creamy.
 Let's have a look at what you can find there:

 ### Home
-The home screen is where we are right now.
-It's the main page of Creamy.
+The home screen is the main page of Creamy.
 Here you can find some statistics about the progress in the number of customers, contacts and clients, along with a quick access to the messaging system and this tutorial.
 Any module or plugin can also install some views here for you to see if they want to allow you to access some functionality or give you a quick overview of the data they handle.

 ### Contacts and Customers
 These sections contains all the contacts, customers and clients registered in your CRM, grouped by their type.
 This is the heart of Creamy.
 If this is the first time you (or someone in your company) is using Creamy, these sections will be empty, so one of the very first things you should do in order to enjoy Creamy is go to these sections and start filling in customers and contacts to feed your database!